 QSEHRA plan documents must establish and maintain reasonable procedures governing:

-- Claims filing.
+- Claims filing

-- Notification of claims decisions.
+- Notification of claims decisions

-- Appeals of adverse (declined) claims decisions.
+- Appeals for declined claims

-HIPAA privacy officers and rules relating to the use of protected health information (PHI)
+7. HIPAA privacy officers and rules relating to the use of protected health information (PHI)

-Information on federal mandates
+8. Information on federal mandates

-The procedure for amending the plan
+9. The procedure for amending the plan

-ERISA requires that businesses notify participants no later than 210 days after the close of the plan year for which the amendment was adopted.
-However, if the amendment “materially reduces” the plan's benefits or services, the company must notify participants within 60 days.
+ERISA requires that organizations notify participants no later than 210 days after the close of the plan year for which the amendment was adopted.
+However, if the amendment “materially reduces” the plan's benefits or services, the employer must notify participants within 60 days.

-The procedure for plan termination
+10. The procedure for plan termination

 Are there any other QSEHRA plan document requirements?

-In addition to establishing a legal plan document, ERISA requires businesses to create a Summary Plan Document (SPD).
-As the name suggests, the SPD is a summary of the QSEHRA plan document.
-While the plan document is detailed and legalistic, the SPD should be written so that the average QSEHRA participant can easily understand it.
+In addition to establishing a legal plan document, ERISA requires organizations to create a summary plan description (SPD).
+An SPD is a summary of your QSEHRA legal plan document information.